HandsOnDataViz/book/docs/HandsOnDataViz.md

 open data repositories, sourcing data origins, recognizing bad data, and questioning your data more deeply than its surface level.
 Remember these lessons as you leap into the next few chapters on cleaning data and creating interactive charts and maps.
+We’ll come back to related issues on this topic in [Chapter 15: Detect Lies and Reduce Bias](detect.html).

 <!--chapter:end:04-find.Rmd-->